Discrimination when accessing fertility treatment

 Other useful information

 - Can you get IVF on the NHS?
-NHS inform at www.nhs.uk
+There is helpful information on the NHS inform website

 - Charter of Patient Rights and Responsibilities at www.nhsinform.scot